apache/openjpa/README.txt

-The Open JPA podling of the Apache incubator
+The Open JPA podling of the Apache incubator.